jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (b) not to vote for a constituency candidate (whether or not the name of the candidate is stated)
   - **census** means the census of population and dwellings carried out by Statistics New Zealand under the Data and Statistics Act 2022
   - **Chief Electoral Officer** means the Chief Electoral Officer appointed under this Act; and includes any person authorised to exercise the powers, duties, and functions of the Chief Electoral Officer
+  - **close of registration** , in relation to registration as an elector of an electoral district for an election, means the close of the 13th day before polling day for the election
   - **component party** means, in relation to a registered political party (in this definition called the ) or in relation to a political party that is applying for registration (in this definition called the ),—
     (a) a political party that is a member of the registered party or of the applicant party; or (b) a political party that has combined some or all of its membership with that of another political party and thereby formed the registered party or the applicant party or augmented the membership of such a party, as the case may be